We want to create impact and social change! To change the future, education!

 The stages of the journey

-- Mapping of local scenarios on land, aligned with the Expedition’s stopping points.
+- Mapping local scenarios on land, aligned with the expedition’s waypoints.

-- Surveying schools, NGOs and local partners, to identify weaknesses and also offering some solutions: Voice of the Oceans Local Nuclei.
+- Interviewing schools, NGOs and local partners to identify vulnerabilities and offer solutions: Voice of the Oceans local centers.

 - Creation of educational materials and gamification.

-- Training workshops: studies on oceans, waste and sustainability.
+- Educational workshops: studies on oceans, waste and sustainability.

-- Proposing for transversal and transdisciplinary inclusion of those same themes in the educational curricula
+- Proposal for transversal and transdisciplinary inclusion of the theme in the school curriculum.

-The results will be measured through a final balance document, which will include:
+Results will be measured through a final assessment document:

-Companies that declare real profit can be engaged in the Education by the Oceans project.
-This will release donations as operating expenses up to a limit of 2% of their gross operating profit.
+Companies that report a real profit can commit to the Education for the Oceans project by recognizing donations up to 2% of their gross operating profit as a business expense.